History of Sarajevo: Modern

-Today Sarajevo is one of the fastest developing cities in the region.
+Today Sarajevo is one of the fastest-developing cities in the region.
 Various new modern buildings have been built, significantly the Bosmal City Center and the Avaz twist tower which is tallest skyscraper in the Balkans.
 A new highway was recently completed between Sarajevo and the city of Kakanj.
-The near-future for Sarajevo is hoped to hold continued development of the city, including construction of impressive modern buildings and population growth.
 The Sarajevo City Center which started construction in 2008 opened early to public in 2014.
 If current growth trends continue, the Sarajevo metropolitan area should return to its pre-war population by 2020, with the city following soon after.
 At its current pace, Sarajevo won't surpass the million resident mark until the second half of the 21st century.
-The most widely accepted and pursued goal was for the city to hold the Winter Olympics in 2014, the bid failed but Sarajevo managed to hold the 2019 European Youth Olympic Winter Festival being the second time to hold a major sports event in winter after the 1984 Winter Olympic Games.
+The most widely accepted and pursued goal was for the city to hold the Winter Olympics in 2014.
+The bid failed but Sarajevo managed to hold the 2019 European Youth Olympic Winter Festival, the second major winter sports event after the 1984 Winter Olympic Games.

-The Trebević Cable Car transportation system was rebuilt following the use of the same during 1984 Winter Olympic Games.
+The Trebević Cable Car transportation system was rebuilt following its use during 1984 Winter Olympic Games.
 The Trebević cable car is one of Sarajevo's key landmarks.
-The cost involved was 12,109.000 euros and it was completed and opened to public on 6 April 2018.
+The cost involved was 12,109,000 euros and it was completed and opened to public on 6 April 2018.
 Cable cars and equipment have been donated by the Graechen ski centre in Wallis Canton, Switzerland.
-The selected cable cars are ideally suited to the project and meet the highest quality standards.
 The new Trebević cable car contains six sitting cabins and between 11 and 13 pillars, with a capacity to transport 1,200 passengers an hour.
 Further monetary donations (approx 3,000,000 euros) have been made by Dutch national Edmond Offermann.
 The new cable car is able to transport at a faster speed then its older system.

 During the development of the city in the modern era, the city experienced numerous earthquake aftershocks coming from nearby neighbour nations.
 Between late-2019 and 2021, Sarajevo has been hit with six aftershocks.
-The first three were in November 2019 from a earthquake in Nevesinje which came shortly after the Albania earthquake.
+The first three were in November 2019 from an earthquake in Nevesinje which came shortly after the Albania earthquake.
 On 22 March 2020, Sarajevo was hit with a weak aftershock from an earthquake in Zagreb at 6:22 AM (CET).
-The fifth aftershock came on December 29, 2020 from a earthquake in Petrinja.
-On March 3, 2021, the most recent ever aftershock was reported.
+The fifth aftershock came on 29 December 2020 from an earthquake in Petrinja.
+On 3 March 2021, the most recent ever aftershock was reported.